Cricket World Cup Betting Offers & Free Bets, India 2023

 The 2015 Cricket World Cup was co-hosted by Australia and New Zealand with 14 teams and the same structure as 2011.
 The hosts met in the final but it was Australia who showed their class beating New Zealand by 7 wickets to claim their 5th title in 11 attempts.

-As mentioned earlier the 2019 event sees a reduction to ten teams going back to one single group stage with all 10 teams playing a round-robin and the removal of the quarter final.
-Despite making three finals and hosting the event for the fifth time England have yet to win the World Cup, could 2019 be their year?
+The 2019 event saw a reduction to ten teams going back to one single group stage with all 10 teams playing a round-robin and the removal of the quarter final.
+Despite making three finals previously and hosting the event for the fifth time England were yet to win a Cricket World.

 Cricket World Cup Trophy